 Using antibiotics to treat your child’s cold and flu symptoms contributes to antibiotic resistance.
-Because antibiotics only work on infections caused by bacteria, when they are used in the wrong way we are allowing the bacteria to become resistant – in your child and in the wider community.
-Which, in the long run, will mean they no longer work when we need them to.
+Because antibiotics only work on infections caused by bacteria, when they are used incorrectly, we allow the bacteria to become resistant – in your child and the wider community.
+In the long run, they will no longer work when we need them to.
 Find out more about antibiotic resistance.

 However, it is important to talk to your doctor if your child’s symptoms are not improving.

-My son had several ear infections during his first year of daycare.
-I found it difficult to know whether antibiotics would help as Dr Google had conflicting answers.
+Ear infections are not uncommon during his first year of daycare, and it is difficult to know whether antibiotics will help - Dr Google had conflicting answers!

-Aboriginal and Torres Strait Islander children, however, are at higher risk of complications and should be treated early so make sure you check in with your health professional.
+However, Aboriginal and Torres Strait Islander children are at higher risk of complications and should be treated early, so make sure you check in with your health professional.

 The Silver Lining

-The good news is that once you get past this painful first year (more painful for parents, usually!) your child’s immune system has been given a huge boost.
+The good news is that once you get past this challenging first year (which is more painful for parents, usually!) your child’s immune system has been greatly boosted.
 A study by the University of Montreal found that toddlers in group child care get sick more often than toddlers who stay at home, but found those same kids get sick less often than their peers during the primary school years.
-It might seem like a lifetime but it’s not forever.
-Good luck!
+It might seem like a lifetime, but it’s not forever.